marneylc/GitHub_For_Scientists/GetUpdates.md

 # 2) master <- which is our own forked repository that was cloned onto the machine we are working on
 ```

 If there are any insertions or deletions you can run the previous command without the "--stat" argument to see details about the specific differences between your local copy and the parent MRC-HNR repository.
-To merge your copy with the parent MRC-HNR repository:
+To merge your copy with the parent repository:

 ``` git
 git merge upstream/master